 It appears that the patent anticipated some noise in clicks; but not necessarily of the level that Gary Illyes tells us about.
-The process in the patent wouldn’t start counting the number of user selections until after a certain threshold is reached, such as a hundred selections and might weigh such selections differently within a certain amount of time. such as within a certain number of weeks from such results being chosen by searchers.
+The process in the patent wouldn’t start counting the number of user selections until after a certain threshold is reached, such as a hundred selections, and might weigh such selections differently within a certain amount of time. such as within a certain number of weeks from such results being chosen by searchers.

-The patent is:
+The user feedback patent is:

 Modifying search result ranking based on a temporal element of user feedback